nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 It streamlines tasks and provides a more efficient way to manage patient details.

 **Q**: Can multiple users access Healthysync simultaneously, and how do I set up user accounts?<br>
-**A**: Healthysync is currently an application for a single user.
+**A**: HealthSync is currently an application for a single user.
 Hence, it cannot be accessed simultaneously by different users.

 **Q**: How do I import patient data from external sources into Healthysync?<br>